Adapter-state Sharing CLIP for Parameter-efficient Multimodal Sarcasm Detection: Datasets and Experimental Settings

 \section{Datasets and Experimental Settings}

-We evaluate AdS on two public multimodal sarcasm datasets MMSD \cite{cai-etal-2019-multi} and MMSD2.0 \cite{qin-etal-2023-mmsd2}.
-The statistics of both datasets are reported in Table \ref{tab:stats}.
-We use ViT-B/16 CLIP model with a batch size of 16, learning rate of 0.0015 and SGD optimizer.
-Hyperparameters $\gamma$ is set to 0.5 and $\alpha$ is set to 0.005.
-For both MMSD and MMSD2.0 datasets, adapters are added to layers 7-12 of both encoders.
-The model is trained for 20 epochs, selecting the best based on validation accuracy.
-The adapter dim is set to 32.
-All experiments have been performed on 1xNvidia RTX 5000 24GB GPU.
-We compare our model with state-of-the-art unimodal and multimodal baselines reported in \cite{Xie2024MoBAMO}.
+We evaluate AdS-CLIP on the only two public image-text sarcasm datasets, MMSD \cite{cai-etal-2019-multi} and MMSD2.0 \cite{qin-etal-2023-mmsd2}, statistics are shown in Table \ref{tab:stats}.
+We use ViT-B/16 CLIP with a batch size of 16, learning rate of 0.0015, and SGD optimizer. $\gamma$ and $\alpha$ are set to 0.5 and 0.05, respectively.
+All hyperparameters are chosen empirically.
+For both datasets, adapters are inserted into layers 7–12 of both encoders with adapter dimension 32.
+The model is trained for 20 epochs, and the best checkpoint is selected using validation accuracy.
+All experiments are performed on 1xNvidia RTX 5000 24GB GPU.
+We compare our model with SOTA multimodal baselines reported in \cite{Xie2024MoBAMO}.

 \begingroup

 \endgroup